Integrable sigma models with complex and generalized complex structures: Abstract

 \section{Abstract}

 Using the general method presented by Mohammedi \cite{NM} for the integrability of a sigma model on a manifold, we investigate the conditions for having an integrable deformation of the general sigma model on a manifold with a complex structure.
 On a Lie group, these conditions are satisfied by using the zeros of the Nijenhuis tensor.
-We then extend this formalism to a manifold, especially a Lie group, with a generalized complex structure.
-We demonstrate that, for the examples of integrable sigma models with generalized complex structures on the Lie groups $\mathbf{A_{4,8}}$ and $\mathbf{A_{4,10}}$, under special conditions, the perturbed terms of the actions are identical to the WZ terms.
+We then extend this formalism to a manifold, especially a Lie group, with a generalized complex structure and in this manner we present new integrable sigma models.
+The we demonstrate that, for the examples of integrable sigma models with generalized complex structures on the Lie groups $\mathbf{A_{4,8}}$ and $\mathbf{A_{4,10}}$, under special conditions, the perturbed terms of the actions are identical to the WZ terms.